yukikitayama/music/music_composition_1.md

 **Retrograde inversion** is to restate motif or phrase upside down and backwards.
 Steps are 1.
 Flip the original upside down.
 2. Play it backwards.

+**Chord tones** are the pitches of a chord (e.g. C Major, C Minor) that have been used to make up a melodic motif or phrase.

+**Non-chord tones** are the pitches of a melodic motif or phrase that do not belong to the chord that makes up that melodic motif or phrase.

+Melodies may be made up of chord tones and non-chord tones.

+To distinguish chord tones and non-chord tones, find the frequently appearing tones or pitches which appear on beat positions for chord-tones.
+Distinguish the feeling from the entire motif or phrase, for example, whether is major or minor.